Top 6 Gorgeous Beaches to See in Playa del Carmen

-This wide stretch of sand is home to one of the most loved beach clubs in Playa del Carmen, Wah Wah.
+This wide stretch of sand is home to one to some of the most loved beach clubs in Playa del Carmen such as Lido.

 Access is super easy, and this beach is the perfect distance from the noisy ferry terminal and the somewhat smelly boat anchoring area.

-Because of the ever popular Wah Wah beach club, this beach is usually more ‘westernised’, where you’ll meet lots expats and tourists from the States and Canada.
+Because of the popular beach clubs, this beach is usually more ‘westernised’, where you’ll meet lots expats and tourists from the States and Canada.

 The vibe here is friendly and fun, there are daily games of horseshoes and racquetball, and you will be lulled into a state of full relaxation by live country music.